Stability to Deformations of Manifold Filters and Manifold Neural Networks: Introduction

 The bound in \eqref{eqn_bound_for_intro} is a generalization of the standard convolutional neural network (CNN) bound in \cite{mallat2012group}, which studies diffeomorphisms of the real line and its effect on convolutional filter banks and CNNs.
 The bound is also a limit version of the GNN bounds of \cite{gama2020stability} and related literature \cite{gama2019stability, verma2019stability, zou2020graph, ruiz2021graph, ruiz2021graphon}.
 As is the case of \cite{mallat2012group, gama2020stability, gama2019stability, verma2019stability, zou2020graph, ruiz2021graph, ruiz2021graphon} the bound in \eqref{eqn_bound_for_intro} holds when the frequency response $\hat{h}(\lambda)$ of the filters that make up the layers of the MNN have decreasing variability with increasing $\lambda$ (Section \ref{sec_manifold_stability}).
 Thus, stability requires \emph{layers} with limited ability to discriminate high frequency components and implies that one may expect \emph{multi-layered} MNNs to outperform filters in learning tasks in which high frequency components are important (Section \ref{subsec:discussion}).

-\myparagraph{Related Work and Significance} We focus on the stability analysis of MNNs -- the limit version of GNNs -- because all of the existing GNN stability results have bounds that grow with the number of nodes \cite{gama2019stability, ruiz2021graph} in the graph.
+\myparagraph{Related Work and Significance} We focus on the stability analysis of MNNs -- the limit version of GNNs -- because all of the existing GNN stability results have bounds that grow with the number of nodes in the graph \cite{gama2019stability, ruiz2021graph}.
 To overcome this limitation, many works have studied neural networks on graphons \cite{ruiz2021graphon, maskey2021transferability, ruiz2021transferability} and more general graph models with variable sparsity \cite{keriven2020convergence}.
 Results in these settings are independent of graph size – same as the results for a limit object presented here.
-It needs to be pointed out that graphons are limits of dense graphs in the sense that they have growing degrees.
-This is different from graphs sampled from manifolds that can have finite degrees as the discretization becomes finer \cite{calder2019improved}.
-Moreover, even if there exist random graph models allowing to model moderately sparse graphs (e.g., \cite{keriven2020convergence}), these models do not have the physical interpretation of a manifold, which is often a better descriptor of real-world domains.
+Manifolds can provide limit models for relatively sparse graphs, i.e. $\epsilon$-graphs and $k$-NN graphs \cite{calder2019improved}.
+Even if there exist other random graph models allowing to model moderately sparse graphs (e.g., \cite{keriven2020convergence}), these models do not have the physical interpretation of a manifold, which is often a better descriptor of real-world domains.
 Of particular relevance to our paper is the work on GNN transferability for graphs that are sampled from a general topological space \cite{levie2019transferability}.